98Ali/98ali.github.io/_pages/about.md

 My dedication to neuroscience led to a full-time internship at the image processing Lab in NBML, where I explored the intricate workings of neuroscience, from MRI data gathering to complex analysis, to identify neural networks and circuits, significantly enhancing my neuroimaging capabilities.

-Currently, I am researching Neurosurgery (especially Functional Neurosurgery and Neuro-Oncology), Brain Stimulation, and Precision Medicine.
+Currently, I am researching Neurosurgery (especially Stereotactic, Functional Neurosurgery and Neuro-Oncology), Brain Stimulation, and Precision Medicine.
 I hope each step of this journey continues to fuel my passion for uncovering the mysteries of the brain and harnessing the power of computational neuroscience to improve lives.